zsu58/zsu58.github.io/_posts/programming/books/software_engineering_at_google/2025-03-23-sofware-google4.md

 * An enormous part of learning is being able to try things and feeling safe to fail
 * One important way of building psychological safety is to assign a mentor someone who is not their team member manager, or tech lead whose responsibilities explicitly include answering questions and helping ramping up

+### Growing Your Knowledge
+* Learning is not just about understanding new things; it also includes developing an understanding of the decisions behind the design and implementation of existing things
+    * Seek out and understand context, especially for decisions that seem unusual.
+After you’ve understood the context and purpose of the code, consider whether your change still makes sense

 ---